 Yana Skakun

-Autumn woodland is one of the most visually extraordinary natural environments on earth — and England has some of the finest ancient woodland in Europe.
-Beech hangers, oak groves, chestnut avenues, and mixed deciduous woodland that has been growing in place for centuries: when October turns these landscapes, the effect is of a thousand shades of gold, applied by a painter who had no interest in restraint.
+Autumn woodland is one of the most visually extraordinary natural environments available to a wedding photographer, and England has some genuinely fine ancient woodland within reach of most venues.
+Beech hangers, oak groves, chestnut avenues, and mixed deciduous woodland that has been growing in place for centuries: when October turns these landscapes, the effect is of a thousand shades of gold applied with no interest in restraint whatsoever.
+This piece focuses specifically on woodland as a wedding photography setting — what makes it work, which species matter most, and how I approach the practical challenges of shooting inside a forest rather than in open ground.

-Beech (Fagus sylvatica): The most dramatic autumn woodland species.
-Beech leaves turn gold, orange, and copper and hold on the tree into November before falling in a cascade.
-Beech woodland in October light is extraordinary.
-The most photogenic beech woodland in England includes the Chilterns, the South Downs, and the New Forest.
+Beech is the most dramatic autumn woodland species for photography purposes.
+Beech leaves turn gold, orange, and copper, and tend to hold on the tree well into November before falling in a genuine cascade, which gives a longer window of good colour than many other species.
+Beech woodland in low October light is extraordinary, and some of the most photogenic beech woodland in England can be found in the Chilterns, along the South Downs, and in the New Forest, though closer to Cambridge, Wandlebury Country Park on the Gog Magog Hills offers a smaller-scale but genuinely beautiful beech setting.

 Yana Skakun